valasek/timesheet/server/documentation/documentation.md

 If you or your organization would like to help beta test a Pro version of Timesheet, please get in touch with us via email: [timesheet.simplesw@gmail.com](mailto:timesheet.simplesw@gmail.com)

 # Release Notes

+## Version 1.4.4
+Released on September 24, 2019

+### New Features
+* Administration - ability to manage consultants and projects from UI
+* Show managed data statistics on Administration and home page
+* Server can generate demo data via command line

+### Technical
+* Use Go 1.13 and Quasar 1.1

 ## Version 1.4.3
 Released on July 23, 2019